 Payments for ecosystem services schemes connect the beneficiaries, or users, of ecosystem services with the stewards, or providers, of those services.
 Defra has initiated three rounds of research pilots for PES.
 A separate webpage has more information on PES.

 Multi-objective flood management demonstration scheme

-The purpose of this scheme is to demonstrate the contribution land management change can make to managing local flood risk at the same time as contributing to wider environmental objectives.
+The purpose of this scheme was to demonstrate the contribution land management change can make to managing local flood risk at the same time as contributing to wider environmental objectives.
 Defra, the Environment Agency, Natural England and other partners work on reducing flood risk to vulnerable communities by working with natural processes.
 So far, three collaborative projects led by The National Trust, the Environment Agency and Forest Research commenced work in the summer of 2009.
-The Holnicote project is described further within the Ecosystem Knowledge Network list of project examples.
+The Holnicote project is described further here.

 The Environment Agency has led a series of catchment pilots.
 This initiative tested approaches to improved engagement, information sharing and co-ordination of action to manage river catchments.
 It is assessing how to involve local people and businesses to protect and improve water and to build approached that deliver multiple benefits.
 A catchment planning handbook is being produced.
 This will include case studies and good practice from all pilots and similar initiatives.
-In the interim, the lessons portfolio, which pulls together some of the early lessons from the Environment Agency hosted pilots is still available at: http://www.environment-agency.gov.uk/research/planning/131506.aspx The Catchment Restoration Fund (CRF) for England is open for applications for projects that will deliver improvements to England's water bodies.
+The Catchment Restoration Fund (CRF) for England is open for applications for projects that will deliver improvements to England's water bodies.